Johnny Got His Gun (film)

 Johnny Got His Gun is a 1971 American independent anti-war drama film written and directed by Dalton Trumbo.
 Based on his own novel of the same name, it was Trumbo's first and only directorial effort.
 The film stars Timothy Bottoms, Kathy Fields, Marsha Hunt, Jason Robards, Donald Sutherland, and Diane Varsi.

 Although it was a minor success upon its initial release, the film was largely forgotten by the mass audience soon after.
-It received renewed attention in the late 1980s after clips from it were incorporated into the popular music video for Metallica's single "One", and the film has subsequently become a cult film.
+It received renewed attention in the late 1980s after clips from it were incorporated into the music video for Metallica's single "One", and the film has subsequently become a cult film.
 Eventually, Metallica bought the rights to the film in order to be able to show the music video without having to keep paying royalties.

 Plot

 Joe Bonham, a young American soldier during World War I, awakens in a hospital bed after being hit by an artillery shell.
 He has lost his eyes, ears, mouth, nose, and limbs, but remains conscious and able to reason, rendering him a prisoner in his own body.
 As he drifts between reality and fantasy, he remembers his old life with his Christian Science family and his girlfriend Kareen.
 He also forms a bond of sorts with a young nurse who senses his plight, although the doctors think he is in a vegetative state.

 Eventually, Joe communicates with his doctors by banging his head against his pillow in Morse code, spelling out "help" to show he is conscious.
 He is asked what he wants, and requests for the United States Army to put him in a glass coffin in a freak show as a demonstration of the horrors of war.
 When told that this is against regulations, he responds by repeatedly begging to be euthanized.

 Joe ultimately realizes that the U.S. Army will not grant either wish, and will likely leave him in a state of living death.
 His sympathetic nurse attempts to euthanize him by clamping his breathing tube, but her supervisor stops her before Joe can succumb.
 In the end, Joe is left alone in his bed in a utility room at the hospital, weakly repeating to himself, "S.O.S.
 Help me."